DonutzAndCoffee/DonutzMozaPlugin/README.md

 <br>Buy me a coffee if you want at [Paypal](https://paypal.me/donutz75?country.x=DE&locale.x=de_DE).

-## Source Code Availability

-This repository contains only the compiled version of the Simhub Moza Plugin.
-The source code is **not publicly available** at the moment, but it may be released in a future version.

 ## Included Moza SDK Files

 This plugin package includes two DLL files from the Moza SDK: